Updated: Nov 30, 2022

 “Do they know it’s Christmas?”
 That is the lyric of the Bob Geldof song.
 The song he sang with a bunch of celebrities 30 years during the BandAid concert to raise funds and awareness about starving people in Africa.
-He is trying to do it again for Ebola but this time lots of people are telling him that he should know better than pimping the poor.
+He is trying to do it again for Ebola but this time lots of people are telling him that he should know better.

 In 1984 Bob Geldof decided to tell people about one of the greatest disasters of his time.
 The famine in Ethiopia was staggering and countless people were dying.
 Bob raised an amazing amount of money for a problem that the world was trying hard to ignore.
 I have to heartily applaud him.

-The problem is that he is trying to do it again.
+The problem is Bob is trying to do it again.

 Bob you asked if Africans know it is Christmas?

 Bob I know you didn’t start BandAid to educate Africans about December 25 on the calendar.
-You sang the song to collect money for a country of starving people and you succeeded.
-Shouldn’t I just thank you and move on?
+You sang the song to collect money for a preventable human caused disaster and you succeeded.
 So much good came out of it!